tobealive/docs/docs.md

 }
 ```

-This way the `[heap]` attribute can be avoided &ndash; resulting in better performance.
+This way the `[heap]` attribute can be avoided – resulting in better performance.

 However, stack space is very limited as mentioned above.
 For this reason the `[heap]`
 attribute might be suitable for very large structures even if not required by use cases